-Set in an impressive 80 acre complex, The Dockyard provides a rich, authentic and varied learning environment, ideal for a wide range of educational tours and group sizes, from small classes to year groups*.
+Set in an impressive 80 acre complex, The Historic Dockyard Chatham provides a rich, authentic and varied learning environment, ideal for a wide range of educational tours and group sizes, from small classes to year groups*.

 Packed with enormous, historic buildings to ignite the imagination, the site has ships to explore and galleries full of fascinating artefacts and stories to discover.

 Home Educators can take advantage of the Learning Rates and Programmes by visiting with other Home Educator families.
 You will need a group of 15 school aged children minimum.
 Adults pay the pupil rate.
 Children under 5 have free entry.
 Families with annual tickets also have free entry.

 This offer is for term time only and cannot be extended to school holidays or weekends.

 To book a visit contact firstname.lastname@example.org

 We look forward to welcoming our Home Educated families to The Historic Dockyard Chatham.